$K$-theory of regular compactification bundles: Preliminaries on equivariant -theory

 We now claim that the map (\ref{map}) is an isomorphism for each $1\leq i\leq m$.
 When $i=1$, this will imply that (\ref{extalg}) is an isomorphism.
 We prove this by downward induction on $i$.
-This is trivially true for $i=m$, since in this case $X_m= pt$.
-Consider the commutative diagram of $K^0_{G}(Y)$-modules \be \ee where the bottom row is a part of (\ref{cfses1}) and the top horizontal row is obtained from taking tensor product of (\ref{cfses}) with the $R(G)$-algebra $K^0_{G}(Y)$ on the left.
+This is trivially true for $i=m$, since in this case $X_m=\emptyset$.
+Consider the commutative diagram of $\R(G)$-modules \be \ee where the bottom row is a part of (\ref{cfses1}) when $l=0$ and the top horizontal row is obtained from taking tensor product of the exact sequence (\ref{cfses2}) when $l=0$ with the $\R(G)$-module $\K_0^{G}(Y)$ on the left.

+Furthermore, the map $\psi_i$ is an isomorphism of $\R(G)$-modules for every $1\leq i\leq m$.
+This can be seen from the following commuting diagram: \be \ee